marvinlabs/wpca-products-build-environment/README.md

 Convert each `readme.txt` file to a `README.md` file more appropriate for git repositories

+#### `grunt compress`

+Make a zip file of each plugin and place it in the releases folder.
+File inclusion/exclusion can be adjusted in the file named `grunt/config/build.json`.

 ### Tasks specific to the main WP Customer Area plugin

 #### `grunt tx-push`